-A leak of diluted bitumen or other crude oil products from TransCanada’s decades-old pipeline would be disastrous to any community that lies along the project’s path, including Kenora.
-A spill could pollute their drinking water, degrade their environment, and impact their livelihoods.
+A leak of diluted bitumen or other crude oil products from TransCanada’s decades-old pipeline would have been disastrous to any community that was along the project’s path, including Kenora.
+A spill could have polluted their drinking water, degraded their environment, and impacted their livelihoods.

 We also support efforts to reduce greenhouse gas emissions across Canada and believe that it is important to be involved in cases related to projects that will accelerate demand for tar sands development.